UMM-CSci-3601-S21/it-3-mesopotamicus/README.md

 ## [Pamphlet](pamphlet.pdf)

+## Setting up API key for Google Oauth

+The process to set up your own API key for Oauth 2.0 is found at https://developers.google.com/identity/protocols/oauth2.
+The API key needs to be replaced in three different locations:
 ## [Development](DEVELOPMENT.md)

 Instructions on setting up the development environment and working with the code are in [the development guide](DEVELOPMENT.md).